 You can start rebuilding your credit right after filing a bankruptcy petition.
 Many people find that their credit actually improves after bankruptcy and are often offered credit again.
 When this happens, it’s often a good idea to apply for a credit card and use it responsibly.

 That depends a lot upon your individual circumstances.
 As a general rule of thumb, if you can completely pay your unsecured debt within 18 months, bankruptcy may not be the best option.
 If you cannot completely pay such debt within 18 months, then bankruptcy usually becomes the better option, in that you normally pay nothing back, you can immediately start to rebuild your credit, and you do not have the financial and mental stress that would otherwise continue with a repayment plan.
-Contact us today to determine your best course of action.
+Contact our Fort Collins personal bankruptcy attorneys for a consultation today to determine your best course of action.

 If you pay alimony or child support, you will continue to make such payments as you normally would.
 If you receive alimony or child support, these payments will be protected if you file for bankruptcy.